-The Hiku is being trialled as part of Waitrose Hot Ideas, a new programme that seeks to develop technology to improve customer experience and, if this device is anything to go by, will be well worth keeping an eye on.
+The Hiku is being trialled as part of Waitrose Hot Ideas, a new programme that seeks to develop technology to improve customer experience.
+If this device is anything to go by, this programme is well worth keeping an eye on.

 Setting up the Hiku is a breeze.
 You connect it to your home WiFi, download the app to your phone or tablet and register it on a Waitrose online grocery shopping account.
-You can then scan the barcodes of items you’re running out of to add them to your shopping list, or use the built-in microphone to record the names of products if you don’t already have them in your cupboard.
+You can then scan the barcodes of items you’re running out of to add them to your shopping list.
+There’s also a built-in microphone to record the names of products if you don’t already have them in your cupboard.

 If you’re not quite sure of which individual item you want, you can give a generic name and browse the options available via your Waitrose account.
 Once you’ve finished creating your list, you can stick the Hiku to the fridge via a magnet.
-To charge it, you simply plug it into your laptop via a micro USB that comes with it in the box.
+To charge it, you simply plug it into your laptop via a micro USB.

 It’s a really useful device and is genuinely fun to use.
 Even Xander – who is still only two years old – can use it.
 Once he stopped yelling “BANANAS!” at the top of his voice and was persuaded to speak instead, it picked up what he was saying and added it to the shopping list.